 Examples of opioids available in New Zealand

-Opioids are divided into 2 groups.
+Opioids are divided into 2 groups, weak and strong opioids.

 |Weak opioids||Strong opioids|

-These opioids are available in different formulations such as a liquid or syrup, quick-acting tablets and capsules, slow-release tablets and capsules, patches to put on your skin, or injections, which may be under your skin, into a vein or into a muscle.
+These opioids are available in different formulations, such as a liquid or syrup, quick-acting tablets and capsules, slow-release tablets and capsules, patches to put on your skin or injections, which may be under your skin, into a vein or into a muscle.

 Which opioid is best for me?

-- intensity of your pain: the weaker opioids such as codeine or dihydrocodeine are best for moderate pain, while the stronger opioids are used for more severe pain.
+- Intensity of your pain: The weaker opioids such as codeine or dihydrocodeine are best for moderate pain, while the stronger opioids are used for more severe pain.
 The strong opioids differ a lot in strength; some of them are 10 times stronger than weaker opioids.

-- type of pain: quick acting tablets and capsules or liquids start working quickly to ease pain and are useful to treat sudden pain.
+- Type of pain: Quick-acting tablets and capsules or liquids start working quickly to ease pain and are useful to treat sudden pain.
 Slow-release tablets and skin patches release the medicine slowly over several hours to give more even pain control.
 They are used when continuous pain relief is required.
 Injections may be used when tablets, capsules or liquids cannot be taken or if immediate pain relief is needed.